Minfong Ho

-Life
+Early life

-Minfong Ho was born in Rangoon, Burma (now Yangon, Myanmar), to Ho Rih Hwa, a Singaporean economist, diplomat and businessman, and Li Lienfung, a Hunan-born chemist and bilingual writer, who were both of Chinese descent.
-Ho was raised in Thailand, near Bangkok, enrolled in Tunghai University in Taiwan and subsequently transferred to Cornell University in the United States, where she received her bachelor's degree in economics.
+Minfong Ho was born in Rangoon, Burma (now Yangon, Myanmar), to Ho Rih Hwa, a Singaporean economist, diplomat and businessman, and Li Lienfung, a Singaporean chemist and writer.
+Ho was raised in Thailand, near Bangkok, enrolled in Tunghai University in Taiwan and subsequently transferred to Cornell University in the United States, where she received her Bachelor's degree, and a Master's Degree.

 It was at Cornell that she first began to write, as a way to combat homesickness.
 She submitted a short story, titled Sing to the Dawn, to the Council for Interracial Books for Children for its annual short story contest.
 She won the award for the Asian American Division of unpublished Third World Authors, and was encouraged to expand the story into a novel.

 This she did, and through the process Ho began to see writing as "a political expression," as she once wrote in Interracial Books for Children Bulletin.
 She had mistrusted the stories about Thailand, Burma, and China she previously read, for she thought that their mostly idyllic portrayal of lives there misrepresented the Asia that she came to know during her childhood.
 In Sing to the Dawn, Ho brought her readers into a realistic rural Thailand through the eyes of a young village girl Dawan, whose struggle to convince those around her to allow her to take up a scholarship to study in the city reflected the gender discrimination faced by girls in rural Thailand.

 After graduating from Cornell University in 1973, Ho returned to Asia and began working as a journalist for The Straits Times in Singapore.
 She left two years later for Chiang Mai University in Thailand, where she taught English.
 The three years she spent in Chiang Mai had a deep impact on her.
 Together with her students and colleagues, Ho spent several periods living and working in nearby villages, as part of the ongoing student movement to alleviate rural poverty.
 While the student leaders were preoccupied with organizing the peasants into a political group in their search for democracy, Ho became more aware of the emotional world of the women and children there.

 However, on October 6, 1976, Ho witnessed the massacre of student protesters in a military coup d'état which restored military rule in the kingdom.
 But she did not stay long under such circumstance.
 After marrying John Value Dennis, Jr., an international agriculture policy person whom she met during her Cornell years, Ho left for her alma mater again, where she completed a Master's course in creative writing while working as an English literature teaching assistant.
 She had also spent some time in relief work along the Thai-Cambodian border in 1980.